rafrombrc/therapish/content/post/inquiry_into_self.md

 is tied to a specific body, which inhabits and animates that body, and *which gives rise to a sense of conceptual continuity within that body*.
-It is a center of sensation and feeling, capable of perceiving and reacting to and impacting the world within which it exists, but also of thought, capable of conceptualizing abstractions about that world.
+It is a center of sensation and feeling, capable of perceiving and reacting to and impacting the world within which it exists.
+It is also a center of thought, capable of conceptualizing abstractions about that world.

 Human infants do not yet have a self in the way that we mean.
 They have sentience, i.e. perceptions and sensations, but they do not have the thought